daxadax/talks-and-classes/README.md

 ###### Psychedelics and Language

-todo:
-* chop up all mckenna audio and store it so it's accessible to the presentation
+* TODO: chop up all mckenna audio and store it so it's accessible to the presentation

 ###### Psychedelics Oblige

-todo:
+* TODO: pull videos and quotes from online presentation
+* TODO: build local presentation with reveal.js

 ###### Integral Mycology

-todo:

 #### Classes